COVID-19 Student FAQs

 Staff will be encouraged to work remotely unless their job only can be performed in person.
 As with the teaching environment, a combination of modalities is possible.
 Supervisors are working with their teams to determine the appropriate working environments that balance the risk of infection and the need to accomplish the required tasks.

 Until a vaccine is available, physical distancing is a crucial factor in reducing the spread of COVID-19.
 The best distancing practice is to remain six feet or more from one another.
-When that is not possible, the use of masks will be required.
+When that is not possible, the use of facial coverings will be required.
 These rules will apply inside and outside of buildings.

 Learning spaces: Classes will be scheduled to maximize physical distancing.
 Classes will likely be scheduled using an expanded framework of days and times, and some non-academic spaces will be employed.
 Furniture and arrangement of spaces will be altered if necessary.

 Gathering spaces: We will modify the arrangement of furniture in common areas of some buildings, as needed.
 The SURC, dining facilities, and residence halls will receive special attention.

 Movement on campus: An additional goal of the fall schedule is to reduce the traffic in portals and hallways.
 An analysis is underway to map significant pedestrian pathways and to mark them with appropriate signage to help promote physical distancing.